DPGAlliance/DPG-Standard/endorsement.md

 *Note: attribution to this endorsement is explicitly made by the individual, not their organization.*

+### Endorse the standard

-Add your name to the list and endorse the standard by editing this file and submitting a Pull Request.
+Add your name to the list and endorse the standard by editing this file and submitting a Pull Request directly from your browser.

+## Endorsement List

 *Note: the list is sorted alphabetically by last name*